Chiral quantum optics in the bulk of photonic quantum Hall systems: Conclusions

 \section{Conclusions}

 In summary, we introduced a new chiral quantum optics platform based on two-level emitters coupled to the bulk of a 2D photonic lattice subject to crossed synthetic magnetic and electric fields.
-The presence of the combined synthetic fields makes photons to unidirectionally propagate along an effective waveguide orthogonal to the electric field.
+The presence of the combined synthetic fields forces photons to propagate unidirectionally along an effective waveguide orthogonal to the electric field.
 The lateral position of the selected effective waveguide is controlled by the resonance frequency of the emitter.

 Depending on the strength of the emitter-light coupling, we identified and characterized three different regimes of light-matter interactions: weak-coupling (Markovian), strong-coupling (non-Markovian) and critical-coupling (non-Markovian).
 The Markovian weak-coupling regime corresponds to the usual light-matter coupling regime considered in the chiral quantum optics literature, and all existing results for generic chiral setups directly extend to our system.
 On the contrary, the strong-coupling and, even more, the critical-coupling regimes display radically new properties that stem from the frequency-dependent density of states: the strong-coupling regime supports atom-photon bound-states in a chiral continuum, which do not exist in standard setups.
 In the critical-coupling regime, the emission process displays strongly non-Markovian features due to the interplay between light-matter interactions and quantum Hall physics.
-The ensuing temporal symmetry of the emitted photon wavefunction is then exploited to implement state-transfer protocols between two emitters with a fidelity that largely exceeds standard chiral quantum optics configurations without the need for optimal control schemes.